VeronicaG24/Assignment2_exp/README.md

 Here are some possible improvements:

 * Although it has been possible to implement all the code related to the robot's actions in my_action.cpp file, a future implementation could aim at making the code more modular.
 To achieve this, three custom services could be implemented that, when invoked, activate or deactivate some robot behavior;
+* As seen in the simulation video, it takes about 15 minutes to complete the search for all four markers.
+This is obviously computationally inefficient; a solution might be to perform a performance analysis using other SLAM algorithms, such as **KartoSLAM**, which uses a graph-based approach for map creation, thus minimizing cumulative error, which could be important in complex environments.
+Additionally, the graph-based approach allows for better trajectory optimization compared to **GMapping**.
+Of course, whether there can be an actual improvement with **GMapping** in our environment, we can only know by implementing it and analyzing its computational complexity.